HPI-DeepLearning/crnn-lid/README.md

 ## LICENSE

-GPLv3 see `LICENSE.txt` for more information.
+GPLv3 see `LICENSE` for more information.

 ## Citation